hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 3. Team Collaboration

-   - Hightlight how teams access shared resources in Terraform Cloud
+   - Hightlight how teams access shared resources in HCP Terraform
    - How to apply the resources in a typical project lifecycle

 **INSTRUCTOR NOTE**: Remind the audience the topics above are showcased in the lab portion.